SuzuSuzu-HaruHaru/league-standings/README.md

 The away goals rule is a famous one that made the news back in 2021, when UEFA did away with it; but is it *really* gone from the list of criteria? or again, [Group H at the 2018 FIFA World Cup](https://en.wikipedia.org/wiki/2018_FIFA_World_Cup) ended in a breathtaking way when Japan and Senegal finished their group with four points each, only to be separated by the amount of yellow and red cards of all things; and who can say what happens at the EUROs should two teams finish their group with exactly the same points, goal difference and goals scored, *and* they meet on the last matchday *and* their game ends in a draw?
 At the cost of sounding cliché, the answer might not be what you expect.

-This `league-standing` package **offers complete flexibility in choosing all of these details:** from the quantity of tiebreakers to their order, to whether or not head-to-head criteria should be applied before or after the overall ones, to the little oddities that I alluded to in the previous paragraphs and much more.
+This `league-standing` package **offers complete flexibility in choosing all of these details:** from the quantity of tiebreakers to their order, to whether head-to-head criteria should be applied before or after the overall ones, to the little oddities that I alluded to in the previous paragraphs and much more.

 ```javascript
 import { LeagueTable } from 'LeagueTable.js';